Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-All others are Grothendieck toposes, the third \cite{Mul82} is the sheaf topos over the canonical Grothendieck topology on the monoid of total computable functions on $\N$, the fourth \cite{BaSi16} is the sheaf topos over the canonical Grothendieck topology on the poset of Muchnik degrees (the frame of Alexandrov open sets on the poset of Turing degrees), the fifth \cite[Section 4.3]{Bau00} is similar, but based on the category of the mass problems (over a relative partial combinatory algebra) and the Medvedev reductions (so one may call it the Medvedev topos), and the sixth \cite{XuPhD15} is based on the monoid of uniformly continuous functions on the Cantor space.
-So, these are easy to define, but it seems difficult to precisely relate Grothendieck topologies to oracles.
-Nevertheless, it is possible to outline our idea in terms of Grothendieck topology, and it may be useful to do so.
-Each Grothendieck topology $J$ specifies a notion of covering, and the first key point is to notice the similarity between the properties of the statements ``{\em a sieve $\mathcal{U}$ is a $J$-cover of an object $S$}'' and ``{\em one can solve a problem $\mathcal{U}$ using an algorithm $S$ with the help of an oracle $J$}''\footnote{In the context of logic, it may seem natural to associate the statement ``{\em $\mathcal{U}$ $J$-covers $S$}'' with the statement ``{\em under a theory (or logic) $J$, one can prove a formula $S$ using an additional set $\mathcal{U}$ of assumptions}''.
+Each Grothendieck topology $J$ specifies a notion of covering, and the first key point is to notice the similarity between the properties of the statements ``{\em a sieve $\mathcal{U}$ is a $J$-cover of an object $S$}'' and ``{\em one can solve a problem $\mathcal{U}$ using an algorithm $S$ with the help of an oracle $J$}''\footnote{One attractive interpretation of the statement ``{\em $\mathcal{U}$ $J$-covers $S$}'' in the context of logic could be ``{\em under a theory (or logic) $J$, one can prove a formula $S$ using an additional set $\mathcal{U}$ of assumptions}''.
 It is then tempting to think that $\mathcal{U}$ corresponds to an algorithm and $S$ corresponds to a problem to be solved.
-However, we take the dual position and will see that this is more compatible with our point of view.}.
+However, the Kripke-Joyal semantics leads us to a somewhat dual interpretation ``{\em under $J$, every sentence provable in any $\varphi\in\mathcal{U}$ is also provable in $S$}'' (e.g., \cite{CSSS00}).
+The latter seems more compatible with our point of view.}.
 For these statements, it is not possible to give an exact correspondence in terms of Grothendieck topology, but we will see that it is possible in a sense to give an exact correspondence in terms of Lawvere-Tierney topology on the effective topos or its generalizations.